Skip to main content

 To understand how lifestyle interventions can systematically optimize hormone levels, we must descend from the organ systems of the HPA and HPG axes to the molecular signaling networks within the cell itself.
 Here, two master metabolic sensor pathways, AMP-activated protein kinase (AMPK) and the mechanistic target of rapamycin (mTOR), interpret the flux of energy and nutrients, translating these inputs into the systemic hormonal outputs that define our physiological state.

 AMPK and mTOR represent two sides of the cellular metabolic coin. mTOR, specifically the mTORC1 complex, is a central promoter of anabolism and growth.
-When nutrients, particularly amino acids and glucose, are abundant, and (in the form of ATP) is high, mTORC1 is activated.
+When nutrients, particularly amino acids and glucose, are abundant, and cellular energy (in the form of ATP) is high, mTORC1 is activated.

 It promotes protein synthesis, lipid synthesis, and cell proliferation.
 It is the “growth and spend” signal.
 Conversely, AMPK is the cell’s primary energy sensor, activated when the ratio of AMP/ADP to ATP rises, signaling a state of energy deficit.
 AMPK’s role is to restore energy homeostasis.